Universal Freezing Transitions of Dipole-Conserving Chains: Conclusion and outlook

+\acknowledgments We thank Calvin Pozderac, Brian Skinner and David Huse for encouraging us to address transport at the critical point within our formalism.
+We also thank Rahul Nandkishore for a suggestion regarding terminology, and the anonymous referees for useful feedback to improve the readability of the paper.

-This work was supported by the European Research Council under the Fonds de recherche du Qu\'ebec via Doctoral Level Grant No. 302311 (J.C.-H.), the Engineering and Physical Sciences Research Council, Grant No. EP/T517811/1 (R.S.) and the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS (A.P.).
+This work was supported by the Department of Physics of the University of Oxford (J.C.-H. and R.S.), the Fonds de recherche du Qu\'ebec -- Nature et technologies (J.C.-H.), the Engineering and Physical Sciences Research Council, Grant No. EP/T517811/1 (R.S.) and the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS (A.P.).